-- We should also see what the 70 Weeks prophecy was about.
+- We should also see what the 70 Weeks prophecy is about.

 - Finally, one of Miller’s followers had a vision that was interpreted to mean that the Atonement began in 1844.
 This is how they weathered their disappointment.
 We should look at the meat of this vision to see if it really had the meaning ascribed to it.

-For the next two years after the disappointment, several men studied out the things that they had learned and came to some very profound conclusions.
-Alas, this too will have to remain a topic for future articles, but we can summarize the main points of their discoveries:
+For the next two years after the disappointment, several men studied out where Miller went wrong and came to some very profound conclusions.
+Alas, the details of their study will have to remain a topic for future articles, but we can summarize the main points of their discoveries:

 Daniel’s vision in chapter 8 is a continuation of the one he saw in Chapter 7.
 We can see this from what Daniel says in verse 1 as well as from the context of the two chapters once they are understood.

 “In the third year of the reign of King Belshazzar a vision appeared to me—to me, Daniel—after the one that appeared to me the first time.”
 Daniel 8:1

 In his first vision in Chapter 7, Daniel saw four notable kingdoms followed by a Little Horn power.
 In Chapter 8, Daniel saw the succession of six kingdoms, beginning two kingdoms earlier than the ones he saw in Chapter 7.
 These six were in the form of a Ram, a He-Goat, then those same four notable kingdoms from Chapter 7, also followed by the Little Horn power.
 Another point that links these two visions together is that both visions end by showing the last kingdom on earth is under the power of the same “Little Horn” just before God gives the “kingdom” to the saints (Dan.
 7:8, 17-18, 21-22; 8:9).
 These two visions don’t line up at their beginning, but they do align at their ends.